nosos-kindynos/Overview/README.md

 ## Example

-Assuming soical relationship of 5 people namely A,B,C,D and E with their induvidual relationships given is given a one on one transfer chance and is modelled graphically as follows:
+Assuming social relationship of 5 people namely A,B,C,D and E with their individual relationships given is given a one on one transfer chance and is modelled graphically as follows:

                               B
                             /   \